South Bristol, England: Boundaries

 Some wards of Bristol East, including parts of Brislington, are a part of South Bristol.

-Furthermore, some areas of the county of North Somerset including Long Ashton, Nailsea and Backwell are also included in definitions of South Bristol.
+Furthermore, some areas of North Somerset including Long Ashton, Nailsea and Backwell are also included in definitions of South Bristol.

 Politics

 South Bristol has its own parliamentary constituency, Bristol South, and has traditionally been strongly represented by the Labour Party, the areas of Brislington, St Anne's and Stockwood are in Bristol East.

 In the 2016 European Union membership referendum, South Bristol was the part of the city with the narrowest majority in favour of remaining in the European Union.
 47% of voters voted to Leave, while 53% voted to Remain, compared with a city average of 38% and 62% respectively.
 The areas closest to the city centre had the strongest votes for Remain (with 76% support in Southville), with the more outlying areas being much more opposed to the EU (for example in Hartcliffe and Withywood, where 67% voted to leave).

+On 30 September 1896 South Bristol became a civil parish, being formed from Bedminster, Abbots Leigh, Easton-in-Gordano, Long Ashton, Portbury and Portishead.
+On 1 April 1898 the parish was abolished to form Bristol.